 While different situations can come up, in general, we recommend that all children with ADHD should have a 504-Plan (or IEP) in place.
 If you don’t have one yet, ask for one!
 And if you do have one, don’t let it go.

-If the last year and half has taught us anything… it’s that THINGS CHANGE!
-Having a 504-Plan in place protects your child when the inevitable happens and teachers change, or learning environments change, or your child’s needs change.
+If the last year and a half has taught us anything… it’s that THINGS CHANGE!
+Having a 504-Plan in place protects your child when the inevitable happens, teachers or learning environments change, or your child’s needs change.

 It can also be challenging to get a child onto a 504-Plan as they get older, such as when they are about to transition to high school.
 It is helpful to have a history of documentation to support your child’s needs.